• Skip to main content

 Ingredients

-• 3 flax eggs - 3 tablespoon flaxseed meal + ½ cup hot water
+• 3 flax eggs - 3 tablespoons flaxseed meal + ½ cup hot water combined

 • ⅓ cup coconut oil - melted